2020 Big Ten football schedule: Dates, matchups

-The schedule starts with the conference's first game on Friday, Oct.
-23.
+The schedule started with the conference's first game Friday, Oct.
+23. Here is our preview of the 2020 Big Ten season.

 Find dates and matchup information below for the 2020 season.
 You can get live scores for every game on NCAA.com's scoreboard here.